freemanmoscow/webdev-quiz/README.md

 - `tslint.json` - `tslint` is a program and helps enforce rules about code style.
 The `tslint.json` is the config file that specifies conventions for this project.
 - `vendor` - for this project we're using [Materialize](http://http://materializecss.com//) for the CSS.
 - `resources` - this is where we store a few images
+- resources/api/questions.json - to add more quiz questions